-If your library is not participating in our free program, you can still win a free ticket to any Wolves game by achieving your goals!
-Download the reading log below and start tracking your goals.
-Take a photo or scan in your completed reading log to email@example.com to receive your free ticket!
+But young readers don’t have to visit their local library in order to make reading pay off.
+You can still win a free ticket to any 2023-24 Wolves game by showing us you’ve achieved your reading goals!
+Take a photo or scan in your completed reading log (see below) to [email protected] to receive your free ticket!

-Please fill out the form below if your library would like to participate in our FREE reading program for the 2020-21 season.
+Please fill out the form below if your library wants to participate in our FREE reading program for the 2023-24 season.

 TO LEARN MORE ABOUT THE PROGRAM, CALL 1-800-THE-WOLVES